 Solve the radiative transfer equation on a structured 2D grid using the discrete ordinates method.
 Implement the source iteration solver with full-domain sweeps.
 Angular discretization is accomplished using level symmetric quadrature sets or quadrature sets constructed on the fly.
 Spatial discretization will use the finite volume method with a first- or second-order accurate method (step or diamond differencing).

-Implement a fast multipole algorithm in Regent.
+Implement a fast multipole algorithm.
 Fast multipole algorithm is a scalable algorithm for N-body simulation whose time complexity is O(N) and has a wide range of applications including electrostatics, fluid simulations, and astrophysics.

-Implement parallel fast Fourier transform in Regent.
+Implement parallel fast Fourier transform.
 An efficient implementation of parallel FFT has many applications such as dark matter, plasma, and incompressible fluid simulations (to name just a few!).
 Oddly, the widely used implementations parallelize 3D FFTs in only one dimension, resulting in limited scalability.
-A 3D FFT implementation that parallelizes in two dimensions should be clean to express in Regent and an interesting computation to map to heterogeneous hardware.
+A 3D FFT implementation that parallelizes in two dimensions should be clean to express and an interesting computation to map to heterogeneous hardware.